bb-io/GlobalLink/README.md

 5. Claiming the submission for processing
 6. Using polling events to monitor the submission status

-For effective automation, you'll typically need to create two additional birds with the **On submission callback received** event:
+For effective automation, you'll typically need to use next polling events:

 - **First bird (or checkpoint)**: Triggered by `On submission created` event
   - Download source files